tc39/proposal-operator-overloading/README.md

-# Operator overloading in JavaScript
+# Numeric operator overloading in JavaScript

 Should JavaScript support operator overloading?
 This document examines why we might consider it and how it could work.